Onions and tears – are they linked? Let’s explore this age-old culinary mystery and debunk the myths about onions and eye damage.

 FAQs about Myths about Onions and Eye Damage:

-1. Can cutting onions really damage your eyes?
+1. Can cutting onions really damage your eyes or inhibit tear production?

 No, cutting onions does not cause permanent damage to your eyes.
 It may cause temporary irritation, but the effects are not long-lasting.